A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Experimental Results

 Our outdoor dataset consists of 1 million stereo image pairs, depth maps, and stereo confidence maps.
 The original spatial resolution of this dataset is 1920$\times$1080 or 1280$\times$720.
-Of 1 million image pairs, we selected 23,500 image pairs similar to KITTI and Cityscapes.
-We split them into 22,000 images for training, 800 images for validation, and 700 images for test.
-Input images were cropped and resized by discarding bottom parts containing mostly grounds.
+Following previous practices~\cite{Cityscape,KITTI}, of 1 million image pairs, we selected 23,500 image pairs.
+We split them into 22,000 images for training, 800 images for validation, and 700 images for testing.
+Input images were cropped and resized by discarding the bottom parts containing mostly ground.